compusciencing/compusciencing.github.io/_posts/2018-10-08-how-to-write-a-post.md

 *Figure 5: Warm air rising and carrying particles with it*
 ```

 One final note.
 It would be great if you would optimize your images before adding them to the repository.
-I use [`optipng`](http://optipng.sourceforge.net/) and [`mozjpg`](https://mozjpeg.com/) ([command line version](https://github.com/mozilla/mozjpeg)) for png and jpg files, respectively.
+I use [`optipng`](http://optipng.sourceforge.net/) and [`mozjpg`](https://mozjpeg.com/) ([command line version](https://github.com/mozilla/mozjpeg)) for PNG and JPG files, respectively.
 You can find similar tools for video, gifs, etc.